mamatsa/mamatsa/README.md

 ### Hi there! 👋

-I'm Otar Mamatsashvili, a passionate front-end developer with a knack for problem-solving.
+I'm a passionate full-stack developer with a knack for problem-solving.
 I thrive on tackling complex challenges and crafting elegant solutions.
 Welcome to my GitHub profile!

 #### Technologies and Tools